Liquid UI - Documentation - 5.3 Using Dynamic Switchto with bot

 SharedMemory('LiquidUIAvatar').write({sjs:'C:\\fte\\fte1.sjs'});

-What you are doing here is writing data from the specified file into the shared memory 'LiquidUIAvatar' that you have defined.
-You will create the file from which you are reading later - it is essentially a copy of your guixt.sjs file with a specific script directory defined.
-Each instance of bot will be reading from the same shared memory, but the data read will be different since the source files are not the same.
+3. Here will write data from a specified file into the shared memory 'LiquidUIAvatar' that you have defined.
+Later, you'll create the file from which you are reading.
+It will essentially be a copy of your guixt.sjs file with a specific script directory defined.
+Each bot instance will read from the same shared memory, but the data read will be different since the source files are not the same.

 SharedMemory('LiquidUIAvatar').write({sjs:'C:\\fte\\fte2.sjs'});